 - Students may count only one of these courses toward the minor: SPAN 008 or SPAN 012.
 Note that neither AP nor IB credits will count towards the minor.

-- All minors are strongly encouraged to take seminars offered by the section.
+- All minors are strongly encouraged to take seminars offered by the department.
 Students can take a seminar after they have completed one advanced course (numbered 040 to 089).
 Seminars count as one credit toward the minor.

 To graduate with a minor in Spanish, a student must maintain a minimum grade of B in the discipline, and a C average in course work outside the department.